Nooses Found Outside Mississippi State Capitol On Eve Of Senate Runoff

 — Kyle Griffin (@kylegriffin1) November 21, 2018

-The Inquisitr also noted that Hyde-Smith has received additional criticism after she was caught on camera telling a crowd that she supports voter suppression, though she later claimed her words were meant to be joke.
+The Inquisitr also noted that Hyde-Smith has received additional criticism after she was caught on camera telling a crowd that she supports voter suppression, though she later claimed her words were meant to be a joke.

 Mississippi, Vote for @cindyhydesmith on Tuesday.
 Respected by all.
 We need her in Washington!.
 Thanks!